ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/getting-started.md

 ### Installing on Linux

-[Download the DEB file or RPM file](/downloads), open it, and follow the instructions below to install Ballerina:
+* [Download](/downloads) the latest version of Ballerina.

-* If you downloaded the DEB file, use the following command, and specify the actual filename and location in the command:
+* If you downloaded the DEB file, use the following command to install Ballerina.
+Replace `<ballerina-home>/<ballerina-binary>.deb` with the actual file path.
+This installs Ballerina to `/usr/lib/ballerina`.

 ```
 dpkg -i /<ballerina-home>/<ballerina-binary>.deb
 ```

-This installs the Ballerina distribution to `/usr/lib/ballerina`.

-* If you downloaded the RPM file, use the following command, and specify the actual filename and location in the command:
+* If you downloaded the RPM file, use the following command to install Ballerina.
+Replace `<ballerina-home>/<ballerina-binary>.deb` with the actual file path.
+This installs Ballerina  to `/usr/lib64/ballerina`

 ```
 rpm -i <ballerina-binary>.rpm
 ```

-This installs the Ballerina distribution to `/usr/lib64/ballerina`.

 ## Installing via the Ballerina language ZIP file